 Not Just about the App; It's about the App's Detailed Features

 In most cases, users tend to focus on specific features rather than the entire app itself.
 Therefore, there are a lot of things to take into consideration rather than just an app idea.
-You need to know whether the project requires API’s to get connected with other services or tools?
-Is there any requirement of the back-end server development?
+You need to know whether the project requires APIs to get connected with other services or tools?
+Is there any requirement for the back-end server development?
 Is analytics integration required?
 Are full UI/UX services needed or the design is to be done in-house?
 Considering all the above cases a more detailed RFP can be created.

 Mobile Apps Contract Don't End at the Time of Delivery

 An RPF should also include a report asking for the maintenance and ongoing support of the mobile app.
 It's very common that a mobile app is considered to be outdated in 6 months if ignored after the launch.
 There will be updates and maintenance according to the upcoming changes in the technology.
 Therefore, you will need upgrades and maintenance along the way, so you want to ensure the vendor you work with can provide the appropriate level of support.